Tracing the movement of medicines across space, language and time.

 These results can be analysed and visualised using Social Networking Analysis, to perform macro-scale summaries of term distributions.
 At the same time, scholars can also refer back to individual passages, and perform close reading of the source texts.
 In this way, scholars can navigate the micro and macro scales of large corpora of texts to discover where knowledge lies, and how it is situated in its various locations.

-To do this, we use DocuSky, an innovative database tool developed for Sinological research, and now being adapted for more languages.
+These are developed in DocuSky, an innovative database tool developed for Sinological research, and now being adapted for more languages.
+To date we have posted:

 Drug Identification: Historical Plant Synonymy

-The key problem to working in this way across languages is how to associate native drug terms with material objects.
+The key problem to working across languages is how to associate native drug terms with material objects.
 Plant botany is an ever-changing target, and many ethnonyms cover different ranges of species than Linnaean terms.
-Furthermore, the evidence for historical attributions of scientific species to historical ethnonym is fraught with complexity as identities of plants changed over time, and with the long-used practice of substitution for local varieties.
+The evidence for historical attributions of scientific species to historical ethnonym is even more fraught with complexity as identities of plants changed over time, and with the long-used practice of substitution for local varieties.

 This project provides an authority database, which allows researchers to trace the source of attribution.
 Drawing largely on Kew Garden’s Medical Plant Names Services, it augments that list in the first instance with over 30,000 alternate names for Chinese drugs, transcribed in pinyin and simplified characters.
-These plant names are also linked to other plant name services, such as IPNI, GBIF.org, as well as databases with the latest phytochemical research on plant bioactivity.
+We also keep data about their geographic distribution and their date of first citation.
+These plant names will be linked to other plant name services, such as the International Plant Name Index (IPNI.org), the Global Biodiversity Information Facility (GBIF.org), as well as databases with the latest phytochemical research on plant bioactivity, such as SYMMAP and SuperTCM.
+In this way, historians, practitioners and ethnopharmacologists will be able to link from primary sources of pre-modern Chinese texts, to the bioactive compounds in the materia medica.

 Many contemporary data sources are normative, that is, they single out only one botanical species to correspond to one single ethnonym.
-The Historical Plant Synonymy is descriptive, it describes multiple attributions to a given ethnonym, and provides the sources for those attributions.
-The Synonymy will accommodate three kinds of sources: modern dictionaries, secondary scholarship, and polyglot primary sources.
+The Historical Plant Synonymy will be descriptive, that is it will provide multiple botanical attributions to a given ethnonym, and provide the sources for those attributions.
+The Synonymy is envisioned in the long run to accommodate three kinds of sources: modern dictionaries, secondary scholarship, and polyglot primary sources.
 All three types will be referenced in the database, and we will allow for further expansion in the future.